New Articles

 Shippers have also been enjoying have seen a sharp improvement in port call predictability with the number of scheduled calls actually made by vessels significantly improved over Q3 2022.
 This is the first time since in the reviews started in 2020 that the Service Quality Indicators have all been positive, albeit from a low base.

-shippers' trade
+shippers' inventory global trade

 Declining Trade is Testing Shippers’ Patience, Pockets, and Commitment